QWTforGithub/T2LDM/README.md

   python descriptor_plus.py
   ```
 - 2. Of course, you also can download **text.pkl** from [HuggingFace](https://huggingface.co/QWTforHuggingFace/T2LDM/tree/main/KITTI360_download_address).
+- 3. If you want to train sparse-to-dense/dense-to-sparse models or generate the samples, please download [LIDAR_TOP_DOWNSAMPLING.zip](https://huggingface.co/QWTforHuggingFace/T2LDM/blob/main/LIDAR_TOP_DOWNSAMPLING.zip).
+Then, put it on **__nuScenes/v1.0-trainval/samples/LIDAR_TOP_DOWNSAMPLING.zip__** and unzip it.

 ### KITTI360
 - 1. Dowload the official [KITTI360 (Raw Velodyne Scans (119G))](https://www.cvlibs.net/datasets/kitti-360/download.php) and organize the download files as follows: